ThalesGroup/xsmp-modeler-core/docs/source/developper-guide.rst

 Requirements
 ============

-It is hightly recommanded to use the Eclipse framework to develop on the xsmp modeler.
+It is highly recommended to use the Eclipse framework to develop on the XSMP modeler.

 The **Eclipse IDE for Java and DSL Developers** package can be downloaded from `here <https://www.eclipse.org/downloads/packages/>`__.